University of North Alabama Information Technologies Acceptable Use Statement

 Information technology resources, including laboratories and computer account privileges, are available to students, staff and faculty at the University of North Alabama.
 Staff and faculty should contact the Coordinator of Academic Technology for information or application materials.
 Access will normally be granted for the length of the individual's employment with the University.

 As a general rule, student accounts remain active as long as the student is enrolled in the University.
-Questions should be addressed to the Chief Information Security Officer at email@example.com.
+Questions should be addressed to UNA's Information Technology Services department at email@example.com.

 Failure to abide by this statement may result in temporary or permanent denial of access to information technologies.